vhaghani26/epigenerate/advanced_configuration.md

 # Advanced Configuration

 You should have a `.bashrc`, `.profile`, `.bash_profile`, or something of the sort in your home directory.
 On Epigenerate, since you have a login prompt instead of just SSH key pairs for login, you will need to use `.profile` or `.bash_profile`.
 I use `.profile` and then just put `source ~/.profile` in the other two files so that if I'm using other SSH features, I still have everything I normally have sourced.
+Below are some things you can put in your `.profile` to enhance your CLI experience.

 ## Aliases